matztam/ARD-Audiothek-RSS/README.md

 If you only want to receive the n newest episodes, pass the latest parameter too:

 Feed url with 10 newest episodes: https://example.com/ardaudiothek-rss.php?show=10777871&latest=10

+## Helper page (index.html)

+This repository includes a small helper page at /index.html that explains how to generate an RSS feed for a show and helps you find the numeric **show id**